stagex-mirror/stagex/README.md

     * [Stage(x)](.): Later stages build the distributed packages in this repo

 For further reading see the [Bootstrappable Builds](https://bootstrappable.org/) Project.

-### Minimalism

-* Based on musl libc
-    * Basis of successful minimal distros like Alpine, Adelie, Talos, Void
-    * Implemented with about 1/4 the code of glibc
-    * Required to produce portable static binaries in some languages
-    * Less prone to buffer overflows
-    * Puts being light, fast, and correct before compatibility
-* Package using tools you already have
-    * OCI build tool of choice (Docker, Buildah, Podman)
-    * Make (for dependency management)
-    * Prove hashes of bootstrap layer builds match before proceeding
-* Keep package definitions lean and readable with simple CLI and no magic

 ## Building